ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Solaria Telepresence/README.md

 Performance and production take awhile to update.

 I could make it update faster, but this way seems better.
-I would've used Telus, but I think more people have heard of Comcast.
+I also would've used Telus, but I think more people have heard of Comcast.

 This mod also removes distance limits on workplace buildings placed outside of domes (hard not to).
 ```